Tuffyk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 2. add /action to the PATH
 Task 3. counts the number of directories in the PATH Task 4. list environnement variables
+Task 5. lists all local variables and environnement variables and functions